IDB in talks to sell 30 pct of Clal Insurance to Chinese group

-TEL AVIV, July 24 (Reuters) - Israeli holding company IDB Development is in advanced talks to sell a 30 percent stake in Clal Insurance to a group of investors based in China at a company valuation of 4.6 billion shekels ($1.3 billion).
+TEL AVIV (Reuters) - Israeli holding company IDB Development IDBHD.UL is in advanced talks to sell a 30 percent stake in Clal Insurance (CLIS.TA) to a group of investors based in China at a company valuation of 4.6 billion shekels ($1.3 billion).

 The acquisition would give the Chinese group control of Clal and it will receive an option to buy IDB’s remaining stake in Clal.
 IDB holds 55 percent of Clal, one of Israel’s biggest insurers.